Waggonbau Görlitz: History

-On August 29, 1996, the Deutsche Bahn contracted the delivery of 58 double-deck coaches and 192 rail coaches with an option for another 350 coaches.
-On the November 28, 1996, a new construction building (7000 square meters) was opened at Factory II and in 1997 the Factory I site was closed down.
-At the end of 1996, the numbers showed 1200 employees and 105 apprentices.
-Since the end of 1997 the new owner would run negotiations with Bombardier Transportation which led to the integration of DWA into Bombardier on February 2, 1998.
+On August 29, 1996, Deutsche Bahn ordered of 58 double-deck coaches and 192 rail coaches with an option for another 350 coaches.
+On the November 28, 1996, a new construction building (7,000 square meters) was opened at Factory II and in 1997 the Factory I site was closed down.
+At the end of 1996, the numbers showed 1,200 employees and 105 apprentices.
+In 1997 negotiations began with Bombardier Transportation which led to the integration of DWA into Bombardier on February 2, 1998.
 On April 3, 1998, the first ICE-T was delivered and beginning 1998/1999 the first DBAG Class 445 trains were delivered, also known as Bombardier Double-deck Electrical Multiple Units Intercity trains.

-The Deutsche Bahn continued to order delivery of double-deck coaches from its contract in 1996.
+Deutsche Bahn continued to order delivery of double-deck coaches from its contract in 1996.
 Further double-deck coaches were developed for Israel and Denmark.
-Some more double-deck coaches were sold to Luxembourg and the Netherlands, and finally in 2008 the first double-deck cars for Poland were built (after a 20 years and the fall of the Eastern Bloc).
-Reorganizations had it that some factories were closed down but other buildings were rebuilt.
-By the end of 2008 the Görlitz rolling stock facilities had 1212 employees and 49 apprentices.
+Some more double-deck coaches were sold to Luxembourg and the Netherlands, and finally in 2008 the first double-deck cars for Poland were built (after 20 years and the fall of the Eastern Bloc).
+Some factories were closed down in reorganizations while other buildings were rebuilt, and by the end of 2008 the Görlitz rolling stock facilities had 1,212 employees and 49 apprentices.

-On January 5, 2009, the Deutsche Bahn contracted Bombardier on a delivery of 800 double-deck coaches of the new 2010 Generation, and by the end of 2010 another contract for 135 Intercity double-deck EMUs was achieved.
-The new double-deck rail cars were able to win other public tenders throughout Europe such that production capacity fully ran up to 2014.
+On January 5, 2009, Deutsche Bahn ordered 800 double-deck coaches of the new 2010 Generation from Bombardier, and by the end of 2010 another contract for 135 Intercity double-deck EMUs was achieved.
+The new double-deck rail cars were able to win other public tenders throughout Europe such that the factories produced at full capacity up to 2014.